How we decide to build new pedestrian crossing points and how you can request one

-Pedestrian crossing points are key to helping pedestrians travel safely around the city.
-We receive a large number of requests for them and consider each application carefully.
+Pedestrian crossing points help pedestrians travel safely around the city.
+We receive a large number of requests for them each year and we consider each request individually.

 - the public perception of danger in crossing the road